zuiwanting/owinjs/README.md

 ## Bridges

 Two simple functions `owin.connect()` and `owin.http()` are provided to bridge between Owin context applications/middleware and Node.js http-style `function(req,res)` based  applications/middleware.
+Often these are not used directly as the AppBuilder functionality automatically wraps legacy middleware and can reutnr a node.js-ready pipeline with `.buildHttp()`

-These are low overhead functions, bridging by reference not by value wherever possible, and open up the Owin/JS world to the entire Connect/Express based ecosystem and vice versa.
-We have not ported to Koa or other similar frameworks but it would be relatively straightforward to do so.
+Note: The bridges are low overhead functions, binding by reference not by value wherever possible, so middleware can be interwoven throughout the pipeline, and open up the Owin/JS world to the entire Connect/Express based ecosystem and vice versa.

+We have not ported to Koa, Mach, Kraken or other similar frameworks but it would be relatively straightforward to do so.

 * `owin.connect()` consumes a Connect-based application function (one that would normally be passed to the http.CreateServer method) and returns an Owin/JS **AppFunc**.
-* `owin.http()` consumes an Owin/JS **AppFunc** and returns a function (that takes http.requestMessage and http.requestMessage as arguments) and one that can be passed directly to the http.createServer method
+* `owin.toHttp()` consumes an Owin/JS **AppFunc** and returns a function (that takes http.requestMessage and http.requestMessage as arguments) and one that can be passed directly to the http.createServer method
 * `app.buildHttp()` is syntactic sugar to build the pipleine and returns a node.js-ready function (that takes http.requestMessage and http.requestMessage as arguments) and one that can be passed directly to the http.createServer method

 ## Example Usage